andreysgd/spotify-clone-ima/README.md

 # Clone do Spotify
-Desafio guiado do Imã - Sharp Coders
+Desafio guiado do Ímã - Sharp Coders